HOME > MANCHESTER PRIDE INVESTIGATION

 Eventually it came to light that Manchester Europride didn't even have its own business accounts.
 It shared them with Marketing Manchester -- the tourist board.

 However, in the October 2004 issue of Outnorthwest magazine, Paul Martin of the Lesbian and Gay Foundation refers to the '36,000' who attended Manchester Pride 2004.
+As the gay village was fenced off, you couldn't 'attend' without a ticket.
+So presumably this figure is the number of tickets sold that year?

-If 36,000 people bought a ticket in 2003, that would be income of £360,000 from tickets alone.
-The £129,426 figure for good causes would represent about 36% of that ticket income.
+It's unclear exactly how much was ticket income.
+But if 36,000 people bought a ticket (costing £10) in 2003, as they did the following year, that would be income of £360,000 from tickets alone and the £129,426 figure for good causes would represent 35.9% of just the ticket income.

 In addition, Manchester Europride received money from advertisers, sponsors and donations which also went on the running costs of the event.